kinect59/Spatio-Temporal-LSTM/README.md

   year={2016},
 }
 ```

+To run this code, make sure the following are installed:
+* Torch7
+* csvigo

 To test the method on [NTU RGB+D dataset](https://github.com/shahroudy/NTURGB-D),
 please put the files "skl.csv", "descs.csv", and "training_testing_subjects.csv" in the folder "/data/".